-Apple's tablet portfolio has grown dramatically in recent years, with 2019's 10.2in iPad the latest to join the selection and an updated iPad Pro expected to drop in the first half of this year.
+Apple's tablet portfolio has grown dramatically in recent years, with 2020's new 10.2in iPad (8th gen) and the new iPad Air (4th gen).
 But which is the best way to buy an iPad: new, second-hand, or refurbished?
 And what's the difference?
-In this article we talk you through your options.
+In this article, we walk you through your options.

 What does refurbished mean?

-In fact, pre-owned may mean only used once.
+Some of the pre-owned iPads at the Apple Refurbished Store may have only been used once.
 Perhaps it's a unit that was loaned to a journalist, or it was returned promptly by a customer who decided they wanted a different model, or maybe there was a minor fault with it, but Apple has now rectified this as part of the refurbishment process.

-What's the difference between a refurbished iPad and a brand-new iPad?
+What's the difference between a refurbished (or reconditioned) iPad and a brand-new iPad?

 If you buy a refurbished iPad from Apple, you'll get the same one-year warranty as if you bought a brand-new iPad, all of the manuals and accessories that come with a new iPad, a brand new battery and outer shell and a new white box for it too.

 The new box is not the same as the box you would get if you purchased a new iPad, and we assume that this is to prevent people from buying a refurbished iPad and attempting to sell it on as new.
 However, we think you'll struggle to spot anything different about the contents of that box.

 Apple promises that all refurbished iPads it sells are in full working condition, and they have each been fully tested to ensure this.
 Any parts that were defective when the iPad was returned by its previous owner will have been replaced, and the entire iPad will have been cleaned and inspected to make sure it's in top-notch condition.